Salad Dressings

 A Parmesan mayonnaise salad dressing

-An interesting dressing I caught on Come Dine with Me this is a bit like a Caesar salad dressing, but without the anchovies or the garlic.
+this is a bit like a Caesar salad dressing, but without the anchovies or the garlic.
 Or the Worcestershire sauce.
-Indeed Janet Ellis also served it with Caeser-style croutons but on a fennel salad with 'spicy' salad leaves.

 Combine the egg yolks and mustard, whisk in the oil and vinegar.
-Add the grated cheese and lemon juice.
-Mix well.

 Coriander Dressing

-salad sauce raw veg
+salad dressing raw veg

 Whizz up the coriander leaves and garlic with the lemon juice to a smooth paste.

-Add the honey and drizzle in olive oil until you have a nice emulsion - around twice the existing volume of oil.
+drizzle in olive oil until you have a nice emulsion - around twice the existing volume of oil.

 Season generously.